Chris Mavinga

-Chris Mavinga-Adebayor (born 26 May 1991) is a professional footballer who plays as a centre-back for the LA Galaxy in Major League Soccer.
+Chris Mavinga (born 26 May 1991) is a professional footballer who plays as a centre-back.
 A French youth international, who was a part of the team that won the 2010 UEFA European Under-19 Championship on home soil, he has chosen to represent DR Congo at senior level.

 Mavinga joined Rubin Kazan in 2013 after spending two years at French club Rennes.
 Prior to joining Rennes, he spent three years at the Camp des Loges, the training center of French club Paris Saint-Germain and also two years with Liverpool.

 Club career

 Early career

 Mavinga was born in Meaux, Greater Paris, to an Angolan mother and a DR Congolese father.
 He began his football career at CA Combs-la-Ville, a local club in nearby Combs-la-Ville.
 He spent seven years at the club and, in 2004, departed for amateur outfit US Sénart-Moissy.
 The following year, Mavinga joined ES Viry-Châtillon and played on the club's under-16 team.
 While playing at Viry-Châtillon, Mavinga played in an under-16 league match against the youth academy of Paris Saint-Germain in Paris.
 He impressed the professional club's scouts and, following the season, was offered a deal to join the club on an aspirant (youth) contract.
 Mavinga agreed to the move and joined the club in June 2006.
 Prior to signing with Paris Saint-Germain, he was approached by English club Liverpool.
 Mavinga was inserted onto the club's under-18 team and helped the squad reach the Championnat National under-18 championship match where they were defeated by the under-18 team of Marseille.